timbru31/sad-creeper/README.md

-# bukkit-server-version
+# sad-creeper

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app
+> A GitHub App built with [Probot](https://github.com/probot/probot) that checks for a valid server version output in newly created issues.

 ## Setup